 Lisa uses her skills and passion as an artist, to incorporate the use of visual arts into her treatment sessions when appropriate.
-She is certified in the Del-Giacco Neuro Arts program and is scheduled to undergo training with the Monart Drawing School in Berkley, California.
+She is certified in the Del-Giacco Neuro Arts program and has completed training at the Monart Drawing School in Berkley, California.
 Combining traditional evidenced based treatment approaches with meditation, visual arts, family based treatment, and myofascial treatment when able, Lisa has cultivated a very effective, client-centered holistic approach to the diagnosis and treatment of communication disorders.

 In addition to her vast clinical experience, Lisa is also very involved in advocating for her clients and her profession.
 She has served on many boards and committees including the American Speech and Hearing Association (ASHA) as an Advisory council representative.

 Lisa has an interest and experience in multicultural and international issues in communication.
 She was selected to travel to Brazil as a delegate for international liaison with speech pathologists in that country.
 She was also chosen to travel to Cambodia to teach and provide services to children.
 Lisa spent time on the Multicultural Issues Board of the American Speech Language Hearing Association.